alexandercastela/pyxl-cp/README.md

 # pyxl-cp
-Python program that works with excel to copy and paste data from one workbook to another.
+A continuation of a project that was developed as a way to automate copying and pasting data from one excel workbook to another for financial analysis.